Who are we?

 Program Manager

-Before joining Secodev, Leny worked in Grenoble and Geneva as a project manager in the field of development cooperation.
-He has also been involved as a coordinator of African and Latin American projects in a Geneva-based NGO.
+Before joining Secodev, he worked in Grenoble and Geneva as a project manager in the field of development cooperation.
+He also worked as a project coordinator for Africa and Latin America in a Geneva-based NGO.

 Philippe Frésard